John Meikle

 John Meikle VC MM (11 September 1898 – 20 July 1918) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for valour in the face of the enemy that can be awarded to British and Commonwealth forces.

 Life

 Born in Kirkintilloch, Dunbartonshire, Meikle's family later moved to Nitshill, on the south side of Glasgow.
 Here, after leaving school, he worked as a clerk at the ticket office of Nitshill railway station.

-In February 1915 he enlisted in the Seaforth Highlanders, joining the 4th battalion in France in July 1916.
+In February 1915 he enlisted in the Seaforth Highlanders, joining the regiment's 4th Battalion in France in July 1916.
 He was serving as a lance-corporal at the Third Battle of Ypres when he won the Military Medal for bravery on 20 September 1917 at the Battle of the Menin Road Ridge.

 VC action

 Meikle was a 19 years old sergeant in the 4th Battalion, Seaforth Highlanders, British Army during the First World War when the following deed took place on 20 July 1918 near Marfaux, France, during the Second Battle of the Marne for which he was awarded the VC.

 Meikle is buried at Marfaux British Cemetery, maintained by the Commonwealth War Graves Commission, in the Marne department of France.